okxy/okxy/Github.md

 * [Q & A](# Q & A)

 ## Bits of Thoughts
-* [really should have written my paper on github, the accumulated versions of docs is horrible!]
+* Really should have written my paper on github, the accumulated versions of docs is horrible!

 ## Q & A
 * Q: How to create a .md file?